Back to Blog

 Below 3.5Low"Significant issues" — 68% of consumers won't consider businesses below 4 stars

-What the Optimal Review Profile Looks Like
+What Does the Optimal Review Profile Look Like?

 The highest-converting review profiles share these characteristics: